C

 Cranes at the Ueno Zoo, Taito-ku, Tokyo, Japan

 These birds live on all continents except South America and Antarctica.
-Africa and East Asia have the most variety for these birds living in one region.
-Africa has eight species, whereas East Asia has six during its peak season.
+Africa and East Asia have the most variety of these birds living in one region.
+Africa has six species, whereas East Asia has six during its peak season.
 With 15 different species among the broader family of cranes, each type has its own preferred habitat.

 Most of them need wetlands for their survival, as well as broad, open areas.
 The majority also nest in the shallows of wetlands, while some nest there but move their chicks to grassy lands for daytime feeding.
 Only the two types of African crowned cranes do not roost in wetlands.
 Instead, they roost in trees.